 Peter has performed prolifically in Australia with performances at the Brisbane Festival, Hamilton Island Race Week, Big River Jazz Festival, Palmer St Jazz Festival and the Barcaldine Jazz Festival.
 Peter has also toured the USA on a number of occasions with performances and clinics in Richmond Virginia, Louisville Kentucky, Brownsville Texas and Cedar City in Utah.

 Peter holds a Bachelor of Jazz Studies, a Grad Dip.
-Ed and a Master of Learning Management degree from CQUniversity.
-Peter is currently undertaking a Doctor of Philosophy degree specialising in regional jazz education.
+Ed and a Master of Learning Management and PhD degrees from CQUniversity specialising in regional jazz education.
 Peter's other research interests are in beginner jazz improvisation.

 Born in Scotland and growing up in Australia, Luke McIntosh took to music at the age of 4, figuring out movie themes on the family piano.
 Luke toyed with piano, guitar, violin, drums and trumpet before settling on the electric bass at age 16.
 He began playing professionally and teaching around his hometown, Mackay, Queensland, soon after.

 After high school, Luke enrolled Central Queensland University’s Central Queensland Conservatorium of Music (CQCM) where he was fortunate enough to play and study with some of Australia’s finest jazz musicians.
 In the last semester of his studies, Luke applied for an exchange program, which took him to Louisville, Kentucky, where an audition was arranged for entry into the Master of Music program.